wazuh/wazuh-documentation/source/cloud-service/getting-started/starting-faq.rst

 Is it PCI DDS compliant?
 ------------------------

 Yes.
 Our Wazuh Cloud platform has been validated as PCI DSS Level 1 Service Provider compliant.
-The validation was provided by a QSA (Qualified Security Assessor) firm qualified by the PCI Security Standards Council to validate an entity’s adherence to PCI DSS. `Contact us <https://wazuh.com/cloud/>`_ if you want to request our AoC.
+The validation was provided by a QSA (Qualified Security Assessor) firm qualified by the PCI Security Standards Council to validate an entity’s adherence to PCI DSS. `Contact us <https://wazuh.com/cloud/>`_ if you want to know more about our AoC.
 Learn more about this `in our blog <https://wazuh.com/blog/wazuh-cloud-platform-achieves-pci-dss-compliance/>`_.

 How can I get support?
 ----------------------